partrickJhonson/beef/BeEF-RESTful-API.md

 ## Browser's Log

-In order to retrieve relative hooked browser logs, so events that are logged for a specific browser, we must specify the unique session id that identified the browser in the BeEF framework.
+In order to retrieve relative hooked browser logs, we must specify the unique session id that identified the browser in the BeEF framework.
 This information can be found from the previous _/api/hooks_ call: the _session_ key value.

 ### Handler
 * **URL** : GET /api/logs/:session
-* Description : Logs on one browser
+* **Description** : Logs on one browser
-* Parameters :
+* **Parameters** :
   * session : session of the user

 ### Example

-** Request**:
+**Request**:

 ```bash
 curl http://beefserver.com:3000/api/logs/nBK3BGBILYD0bNMC1IH299oDbZXNNXKfwMEoDwajmItAHhhhe8LLnEPvO3wFjg1rO4PzXsBbUAK1V0gk?token=320f3cf4da7bf0df7566a517c5db796e73a23f47`